-- farm location in West Virginia provided in subsections (c) and (d), section five-a, article one of this chapter unless such winery or farm winery has obtained a multicapacity winery or farm winery license. - (b) Retail sales.
-Every licensed winery or farm winery shall comply with the provisions of articles three, four and eight of this chapter as applicable to wine retailers, wineries and suppliers when properly licensed in such capacities. - (c) Payment of taxes and fees.
-The winery or farm winery shall pay all taxes and fees required of licensed wine retailers and meet applicable licensing provisions as required by this chapter and by rule of the commissioner.
-Each winery or farm winery acting as its own supplier shall submit to the Tax Commissioner the liter tax for all sales at the winery or farm winery each month, as provided in article eight of this chapter. - (d) Advertising.
-A winery or farm winery may advertise a particular brand or brands of wine produced by it, and the price of the wine subject to federal requirements or restrictions. - (e) Limitations on licensees.
-A winery or farm winery must maintain separate winery or farm winery supplier, retailer and direct shipper licenses when acting in one or more of those capacities and must pay all associated license fees, unless such winery or farm winery holds a license issued pursuant to the provisions of subdivision (12), subsection (b), section three, article eight of this chapter.
+- (4) No liter tax shall be collected on wine sold in the original sealed package for the purpose of resale in the original sealed package if a subsequent sale of such wine is subject to the liter tax. - (5) This section shall not be interpreted to authorize a purchase for resale exemption in contravention of §11-15-9a of this code. - (d) Advertising.
+A winery or farm winery may advertise a particular brand or brands of wine produced by it and the price of the wine subject to federal requirements or restrictions. - (e) Limitations on licensees.
+A winery or farm winery must maintain separate winery or farm winery supplier, retailer and direct shipper licenses when acting in one or more of those capacities and must pay all associated license fees, unless such winery or farm winery holds a license issued pursuant to the provisions §60-8-3-(b)(12) of this code.
 A winery or farm winery, if holding the appropriate licenses or a multicapacity winery or farm winery license, may act as its own supplier; retailer for off-premises consumption of its wine as specified in section two, article six of this chapter; private wine restaurant; and direct shipper for wine produced by the winery or farm winery.
 All wineries must use a distributor to distribute and sell their wine in the state, except for farm wineries.
-No more than one winery or farm winery license may be issued to a single person or entity, and no person may hold both a winery and a farm winery license.
-Farm wineries may enter alternating wine proprietorship agreements pursuant to section five-a, article one of this chapter.
+No more than one winery or farm winery license may be issued to a single person or entity and no person may hold both a winery and a farm winery license.
+Farm wineries may enter into alternating wine proprietorship agreements pursuant to §60-1-5a of this code. - (f) For purposes of this section, terms will have the same meaning, where applicable, as provided in §8-13-7(b) of this code, otherwise the meaning shall be applied from §60-1-1 et seq. of this code.